 Staff members in admissions wear multiple hats, and in addition to their primary responsibilities, form teams to focus on particular regions or groups.
 Each team coordinator will include an accounting of the team activities as part of his or her annual reporting.

 In addition to these routine meetings and internal reporting mechanisms a number of special studies are undertaken at varying intervals to provide feedback to the division and to evaluate its effectiveness.

 - Each year the admissions office administers the Admitted Student Questionnaire, which is a survey of all admitted students.
 It asks about impressions of the College, where the student enrolled, and what factors may have influenced their decision to enroll at their chosen college.

 - The College also participates in an exchange of data reflecting key admissions and financial aid indicators, along with the group of peer institutions.
 This comparative information allows admissions to better understand its performance in the context of peer and competitor institutions.

-- Admissions, along with financial aid, is currently engaging in an econometric modeling project with the help of a consultant group.
-The information learned from this project will help to inform our practices, and will provide a foundation of information for a newly established Board Committee on Admissions and Financial Aid, which will review and monitor admissions practices, policies, and guidelines.
+- Admissions, along with financial aid, engaged in an econometric modeling project with the help of a consultant group.
+The information learned informed our practices and provided a foundation of information for the Board Committee on Admissions and Financial Aid, which will review and monitor admissions practices, policies, and guidelines.

 - Every five to seven years admissions revisits its admissions materials, both electronic and in print.
-The College is currently working with a consultant group to examine all of our messaging (not just admissions) to ensure that we are communicating effectively.
+The College currently completed an overhaul of all print materials and updated all of our messaging (not just admissions) to ensure that we are communicating effectively.

 - Finally, a number of initiatives have been undertaken in recent years so that the admissions office receives feedback from the dean of students area about individual enrolled students.
 This information can be compared with what was known at the time of admission, helping the admissions staff to better understand the experiences of admitted students.